Carcodee/Code-Game-Engine/README.md

 Issues:
--Only supported for visual study, there is not premake or cmake implemented -Some lib files are not downloaded with the project (glfw lib files)
+-Only supported for visual study, there is not premake or cmake implemented -Some lib files are not downloaded with the project (GLEW lib files)